From Tax Season to Travel Season: How to Plan for What’s Next

 When an extra expense like summer vacation is on the horizon, it’s time to really sit down and cut out anything unnecessary (and pricey) from your life.
 Do you watch programs from your streaming device and rarely watch cable?
 Cancel your cable television subscription if that’s the case.
 Do you find yourself taking walks at the park or going on a hike as opposed to running on the treadmill at the gym?
 If so, cancel that gym membership and stay outdoors.
 Take a close look at last month’s expenses and don’t hesitate to trim the fat – you’ll be glad you did when you’ve reached your savings goal and find yourself on a beach under a palm tree.

 If you didn’t reach your savings goal – apply for a vacation loan from First Financial!
-You could get away for as little as $88 a month.
 Our summer personal loans also feature rates as low as 10.24% APR, flexible terms up to 60 months, and no pre-payment penalties.* Apply now!

 *APR = Annual Percentage Rate.
-The $88 payment example is based on a $1,000 loan at 10.24% APR for 12 months.
-Actual rate will vary based on creditworthiness.
+Actual rate will vary based on creditworthiness and loan term.
 Subject to credit approval.
-A First Financial Federal Credit Union membership is required to obtain a Personal Loan, and is open to anyone who lives, works, worships, volunteers or attends school in Monmouth or Ocean Counties.
+Personal Loan repayment terms range from 12 to 60 months, and APRs range from 10.24% APR to 18% APR.
+Minimum loan amount is $500.
+Loan payment example: A $2,000 Personal Loan financed at 10.24% APR for 24 months, would have a monthly payment amount of $92.51.
+A First Financial Federal Credit Union membership is required to obtain a Personal Loan or Line of Credit, and is open to anyone who lives, works, worships, volunteers or attends school in Monmouth or Ocean Counties.
 A $5 deposit in a base savings account is required for credit union membership prior to opening any other account/loan.
-Terms and conditions of this offer may be subject to change at any time.
-Federally insured by NCUA.

 Article Source: Wendy Bignon for CUInsight.com